dbcli/pgcli/docs/pages/full_screen_apps.rst

 and :class:`~prompt_toolkit.layout.containers.HSplit` take a ``modal`` argument.

-If this flag has been set, then key bindings from the parent account are not taken into account if one of the childen windows has the focus.
+If this flag has been set, then key bindings from the parent account are not taken into account if one of the children windows has the focus.

 This is useful in a complex layout, where many controls have their own key bindings, but you only want to enable the key bindings for a certain region of